cristianoliveira/awesome-byo/README.md

   - [BYO Webserver](https://ruslanspivak.com/lsbaws-part1/) - Step by step learn how to build a web server from scratch.

 ## System

+  - [BYO Container](https://www.infoq.com/articles/build-a-container-golang) - Write your own version of Linux Containers in less than 100 lines of Go.

   - [BYO Kernel](http://wiki.osdev.org/C%2B%2B_Bare_Bones) - Tutorial to write a simple kernel for 32-bit x86 and boot it.
 This is the first step in creating your own operating system.

   - [BYO Rich Command Line](http://www.lihaoyi.com/post/BuildyourownCommandLinewithANSIescapecodes.html) - Build your own Command Line with ANSI escape codes from scratch with Python.